AMC Ambassador: Mexico

-American Motors' first-generation Ambassadors were exported to Mexico in the first half of 1958 and assembled locally in the second half of the same year and in 1959 by Planta Reo de México based in Monterrey, Nuevo León.
+American Motors' first-generation Ambassadors were exported to Mexico in the first half of 1958 and assembled locally in the second half of the same year, and in 1959 by Planta Reo de México based in Monterrey, Nuevo León.
 The model was restricted to the four-door hardtop sedan.
 It was powered by the four-barrel 327 CID V8 engine producing 270 hp coupled to a three-speed automatic transmission.
 The model became the marque's top-of-the-line product alongside the three versions of the midsize Rambler and compact Rambler American models.

-However, low sales figures alongside a deteriorating relationship between AMC and Planta REO lead to the cancellation of the contract in the second half of 1959.
+However, low sales figures alongside a deteriorating relationship between AMC and Planta REO led to the cancellation of the contract in the second half of 1959.

-American Motors once again exported its products into Mexico with a new local partner, Willys Mexicana.
-The agreement was signed in March 1960 and production began in Mexico City.
+American Motors again exported its products into Mexico with a new local partner, Willys Mexicana.
+The agreement was signed in March 1960, and production began in Mexico City.

-This meant the discontinuation of the Ambassador line in Mexico as the new operation had several priorities above offering a top-end luxury full-size car line.
-Aside from offering the already existing Jeep line, Willys Mexicana focused efforts on the compact Rambler American, which obtained a generation change just the next year, meaning a complete retooling of the Vallejo plant.
-In 1962, legal and industrial requirements in the country became stronger with the auto industry integration decree issued by the president Adolfo López Mateos in 1962.
-Among its mandates, it fully banned the importation of automobile engines.
-Willys Mexicana began building its own engine plant, which was achieved in November 1964.
+This meant discontinuing the Ambassador line in Mexico as the new operation had several priorities above offering a top-end luxury full-size car line.
+Aside from marketing the already existing Jeep line, Willys Mexicana focused efforts on the compact Rambler American, which obtained a generation change the following year, meaning a complete retooling of the Vallejo plant.
+In 1962, legal and industrial requirements in the country became more assertive with the auto industry integration decree issued by the president Adolfo López Mateos in 1962.
+Among its mandates, it entirely banned the importation of automobile engines.
+Willys Mexicana began building its engine plant, which was achieved in November 1964.
 Once the Rambler American was consolidated in the Mexican market, Willys Mexicana opted to expand the product line by introducing the brand-new second-generation Rambler Classic midsize model as a larger luxury counterpart to the economy compact American.
 Also in 1963, due to problems with WM's parent company (the SOMEX bank) as well as further requirements of the government auto industry decree, Willys Mexicana was reorganized into an entirely new company with expanded capital and direct investment from the Mexican government, Kaiser Willys, and American Motors.
 This resulted in the formation of Vehiculos Automotores Mexicanos (VAM).